SEL programmes and provision

 Engagement with families and community

-When schools and families work together building strong connections, when families feel valued as partners with the school, they can learn how to support and build on school SEL practices in their homes so it’s it is important to foster a culturally responsive, inclusive and welcoming school environment.
+When schools and families work together building strong connections, when families feel valued as partners with the school, they can learn how to support and build on school SEL practices in their homes so it’s important to foster a culturally responsive, inclusive and welcoming school environment.

 Research suggests that evidence-based SEL programs are more effective when they extend into young people’s home lives.